 - Contribute effectively to the discussion

-- Plan your journey, so that you arrive at the School of Theatre in plenty of time for your audition.
+- Plan your journey, so that you arrive at the location specified in your audition booking in plenty of time.

 - Arrive a few minutes early, so you can settle and feel ready for the work.